Glossary

 (2×0.40)+(5×0.35)+(10×0.25)=4.85 years

-Why Average Maturity Matters in Investment Decisions
+Why Average Maturity Matters in Investment Decisions?

 Interest Rate Risk: Portfolios with longer average maturities are more sensitive to interest rate changes.
 When interest rates rise, the prices of existing bonds typically fall, especially those with longer maturities.
 Conversely, when interest rates decline, long-term bonds often see more significant price increases.

-Yield Considerations: Longer average maturity often correlates with higher yields, compensating investors for increased interest rate risk.
+Yield Considerations: Longer maturity often correlates with higher yields, compensating investors for increased interest rate risk.
 However, this also means greater volatility in the bond’s price.

 Role of Average Maturity in Mutual Funds

-Risk Management: Fund managers adjust average maturity to manage interest rate risk.
+Fund managers adjust average maturity to manage interest rate risk.
 For example, in anticipation of rising interest rates, a manager might shorten the fund’s average maturity to reduce sensitivity to rate hikes.

-Performance Metrics: Investors often assess a fund’s average maturity to gauge its potential volatility and responsiveness to interest rate movements.
+Investors often assess a fund’s average maturity to gauge its potential volatility and responsiveness to interest rate movements.
 Funds with longer average maturities may offer higher yields but come with increased price volatility.

-Pros and Cons of Different Maturity Periods
+Pros and Cons

 Short-Term Maturity Investments: